 Stick to Excellent and Very Good cut grades.

-Diamond colours are graded by descending alphabet letters with D as completely colourless, and incrementally gaining colour as you move down to Z which appears prominently yellow.
+Diamond colours are graded by descending alphabet letters, starting with D as completely colourless and incrementally gaining colour as you move down to Z, which appears prominently yellow.

-As with clarity, I went for the goldilocks-zone; I and J colours.
-They are set up beautifully white and don’t have an obvious yellow tint to them.
+As with clarity, I went for the goldilocks-zone: H, I and J colours.
+They set up beautifully white and don’t have an obvious yellow tint to them.

 Carat (Size) – 1,00ct (6.5mm)

 At approximately 6.5mm in diameter, a 1,00ct diamond is an imposing, striking size and complements close to every possible design.

 Larger centre diamonds make for more impressive engagement rings.